-Depleted uranium hexafluoride (DUF6) is stored in Foot long $\times$ 4 foot diameter Cylinders in 'Cylinder yards' at the PGDP which occupy nearly 100 acres (76 football fields) of the industrial site (Figure 13).
-More than 46,000 Cylinders of DUF6 now occupy the Cylinder yards and comprise the largest stockpile of mined uranium in the world.
+Depleted uranium hexafluoride (DUF6) is stored in 12 foot long x 4 foot diameter cylinders in 'cylinder yards' at the PGDP which occupy nearly 100 acres (76 football fields) of the industrial site (Figure 13).
+More than 46,000 cylinders of DUF6 now occupy the cylinder yards and comprise the largest stockpile of mined uranium in the world.

-Unlike the secondary products of many industrial processes, the DU in the $DUF_6$ is not a waste product. $DUF_6$ was kept on-site to be used as process feed material because it contained sufficient U-235 for "re"-enrichment.
+Depleted uranium is uranium that Contains less U-235 than occurs naturally.
+Unlike the secondary products of many industrial processes, the depleted uranium in the DUF_6 is not a waste product.
+DUF_6 was kept on-site to be used as process feed material because it Contained sufficient U-235 for "re"-enrichment.

-Figure 13.
+Figure 14.
 PGDP Cylinder Yard